opensourcedesign/jobs/jobs/2018-07-24-style-guide-frontend-developer-at-ura-design.md

 - past contributions to Open Source (especially Open Source Design) is a big plus

 This is a remote, project-based limited term contract which can be renewed if the candidate is the right fit.
 Our main language is English but fluency is not a hard requirement.
 Payment is done via PayPal, Bitcoin or Ethereum.

+Please reach out to Elio with some samples of work and a few words about yourself.